'No place for you': Indian hospitals buckle amid virus surge - WTMJ

 He answered each call with the same message: “If you have your own cylinder, come pick up the oxygen.
 If you don’t, we can’t help you.”

-Associated Press journalists Biswajeet Banerjee in Lucknow and Krutika Pathi in Bengaluru contributed.
+Associated Press journalists Biswajeet Banerjee in Lucknow, Krutika Pathi in Bengaluru and Ashok Sharma in New Delhi contributed.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.